Saeed-Altout/flexify-server/src/projects/README.md

 2. Add comprehensive tests for new features
 3. Update this documentation for any changes
 4. Ensure all validations are properly implemented
-5. Test file upload functionality thoroughly
+5. Test cover upload functionality thoroughly

 ## 📄 License